 Famous for its wines, Portugal’s great craftsmanship of corks is not a surprise.
 From Cork & Co.
 To Pelcor, the country is the largest producer of corks.
 Moreover, as a sustainably-grown and easily-recycled material, Lisbon designers have been using cork in new and innovative ways in recent years.
-They are used to make different things like wallets, small bags, coin purses, tablet or phone pouches and even ties.
+They are used to make different things like wallets, small bags, coin purses, tablets or phone pouches, and even ties.

 Drinking some original Portuguese Ginjinha (or Ginja) is a must when you visit Portugal and so going home with a bottle of this local, sweet cherry liqueur from Portugal would be ‘exclusive’.
 They are also inexpensive and found in most liquor stores and supermarkets in Portugal.
-A Ginjinha Espinheira, the oldest maker of the drink, may be your address to get a bottle of good quality.
+A Ginjinha Espinheira, the oldest maker of the drink, maybe your address to get a bottle of good quality.

 6Pasteis De Nata

 These custard tarts are the city’s iconic sweet treat, especially if your family & friends like sweet pastry.
-To buy one of the best Pastéis de Belém in Lisbon, you should go to the original Pastéis de Belém factory and restaurant in the Belém neighbourhood.
-However, in recent years, Aloma has been challenging their crown.
+To buy one of the best Pastéis de Belém in Lisbon, you should go to the original Pastéis de Belém factory and restaurant in the Belém neighborhood.
+However, in recent years, Aloma has been challenging its crown.
 Also, they have a place in the airport for last-minute shopping 😊